joycelypic/godot-asteroid-escape/README.md

 A simple 2D dodge game built using Godot Engine 4.

-This project demonstrates core game development concepts including player movement, scene structure, basic collision setup, and scripted gameplay logic.
+This project demonstrates core game development concepts including player movement, scene structure, collision setup, and scripted gameplay logic.

 ---

 ## 🎮 Gameplay

 The player controls a character that can move in four directions using keyboard input.
-The project serves as a foundational prototype for a dodge-style arcade game.
+This serves as a foundational prototype for a dodge-style arcade game.

 ---